FeralInteractive/romeremastered/documentation/feature_guides/MiscellaneousTips.md

   * If you have no wall the wall_level value is technically  `-1` so the calculation will be `-1 + 1 = 0` so you add nothing to the value.
   * Add -4 if the settlement has plague
   * Forts are hardcoded to have 3 turns when an army is in them
+  * No matter the other modifers the settlement cannot go below the minimum number of turns based on it's settlement level.